Children

 • Unmarried fathers and female partners who are registered on the child’s birth certificate as a parent on or after 1 December 2003

-When does Parental Responsibility end?
+When does parental responsibility end?

 Parental Responsibility ends when the child turns 18 years old or at 16-17 years old if they get married.
 However, as your child gets older, their wishes become increasingly important in the eyes of the law.
 For example, a teenager will usually be able to make their own decisions about medical treatment, including contraception, without having to tell their parents.
 They will also have a larger say in where they want to live during any divorce or dissolution proceedings.